Matir/blog/_posts/2019-11-27-hacker-holiday-gift-guide-hhgg-2019.md

 this holiday season.
 I'm including a variety of different things to appeal to almost anyone involved in information security or hardware hacking, but I'm obviously a bit biased to my own areas of interest.
 I've tried to roughly categorize things, but they tend to transcend boundaries somewhat.
+Got a suggestion I missed?
+Hit me up on [Twitter](https://twitter.com/matir).

 <!--more-->